Vacation at Lake Bled in Slovenia

 If you are looking for traditional Slovenian cuisine, the restaurant “Gostilna Pri Planincu” is a good choice.
 Here you can try dishes like “Jota” or “Kranjska Klobasa”, a Slovenian sausage specialty.

-“Vila Preseren” is ideal for fish lovers.
-Located directly on the lakeshore, the restaurant serves fresh trout and other fish dishes.
-The view of the lake and Bled Castle is an added bonus.
+For fish lovers, the “Vila Preseren” is ideal.
+Located right on the lakeshore, the restaurant serves fresh trout and other fish dishes.
+The view of the lake and the castle is an added bonus.

 If you like pizza and pasta, you should visit “Pizzeria Rustika”.
 The pizzas are baked in a wood-fired oven and the pasta is homemade.
 The atmosphere is cozy and the prices are moderate.